Hapkidowon: History

-Hong Sik Myung started Hapkido at WonHyo Dojang in 1960.
-He participated in "1st Korean National Hapkido Unified Demonstration" at Seoul, Korea, in 1968.
-He became an instructor of Korea Hapkido YonMuKwan SangDo Dojang in 1970.
-He became a chief master instructor of Korea Hapkido YonMuKwan (대한합기도연무관, also spelled YonMooKwan and YeonMuKwan) Headquarters in 1973 and took over Korea Hapkido YonMuKwan Association.
-He moved to the United States in 1981, and opened Myung's Hapkido in Detroit, Michigan.
-He organized World Hapkido Headquarters - Hapkidowon in 1981, which relocated to Corona, California, in 2004.
+Hong Sik Myung began his Hapkido training at the WonHyo Dojang in 1960.
+He later participated in the "1st Korean National Hapkido Unified Demonstration" in Seoul, Korea, in 1968.
+He became an instructor at the Korea Hapkido YonMuKwan SangDo Dojang in 1970, and by 1973, he was appointed chief master instructor of the Korea Hapkido YonMooKwan Headquarters, subsequently taking leadership of the Korea Hapkido YonMooKwan Association.
+He immigrated to the United States in 1981 and opened Myung's Hapkido in Detroit, Michigan.
+That same year, he established the World Hapkido Headquarters - Hapkidowon, which was later relocated to Corona, California, in 2004.